- A Little Personal Background

 I have a varied and wide selection of skills and below are a few highlights.
 Clicking the titles will take you to a full example:

 Filming, editing and producing DVDs for Yamaha UK to help promote their latest keyboards and digital pianos.
 The DVDs have been featured for free on the front of independent Yamaha related magazines and distributed by local Yamaha dealers.

-Filming, editing and producing numerous tutorial DVDs for Yamaha keyboard and digital piano enthusiasts who require step-by-step instruction for operating their musical instruments.
+Filming, editing, producing and co-hosting numerous tutorial DVDs for Yamaha keyboard and digital piano enthusiasts who require step-by-step instruction for operating their musical instruments.

 Composing individual music tracks or complete soundtracks for mobile video games featuring an array of instrument voices and musical styles.